 Students who represent AUD on an intercollegiate sports team must be able to balance academics with the demanding schedule of training and competition.
 Team members must understand that practices and games are held in the evening.
-Students who schedule courses starting at 7:00 p.m. may not be able to remain active on the team, because attending practices is mandatory.
+Students who schedule courses starting at 7:00 p.m. have to communicate with their coaches to remain active on the team, because attending practices is mandatory.